RimaZ1597/ChIP-Seq-Analysis/README.md

    ```

 3. **Quality Control with FastQC:**
-   - FastQC is utilized to assess the quality of the sequencing reads.
+   - FastQC is utilised to assess the quality of the sequencing reads.
 It provides an interactive report on various metrics (like sequence quality, GC content, etc.).
    - To run FastQC on the downloaded FastQ files:

    ```bash